CLICK TO DOWNLOAD:

 Purpose and scope of the Standard

-This standard requires an organisation to have and use a skilled and qualified workforce, sufficient to deliver and manage safe, respectful, and quality care and services, which meet the Aged Care Quality Standards, 2018.
+This Standard requires an organisation to have and use a skilled and qualified workforce, sufficient to deliver and manage safe, respectful, and quality care and services, which meet the Quality Standards.

 This Standard includes four key concepts: